iocfinc/Grab-AIforSEA/README.md

 On the prediction model itself, I think a lot of improvements can be made.
 The use of a CNN to get the effect of neighboring geohashes to the demand could be explored.
 Longer lookback window can also be considered for future implementation.
 The current lookback window for the models was set to 25 periods (~6.25 hours).
 The challenge can accept up to 14-days worth of data (1344 points).
 Relative to the maximum allowable I am only using 1.86%, it might be worth looking at higher windows to see if any improvement can be extracted.
 The autoencoder can also use some work.
 The autoencoder implemented on this project is simply relative to what could be possible for the context.
 A 2D CNN autoencoder that will look at the spatial data (long and lat) arranged demand could be explored.
 The autoencoder results could also be rescaled to help the downstream models in achieving a better result.
 We can take a look at adding other models like varying lookback periods and varying hyperparameter setups prior to ensembling to see if that achieves a better score.
 There are a lot of possible avenues to explore on this model but for this challenge, I'm quite happy with the MVP I had created.

+If you have any other suggestions or recommendations feel free to [message me](https://iocfinc.github.io/).
+In the meantime this version is submitted to GRAB for evaluation.

 ## References

 [Hyperparameter Tuning the Random Forest in Python](https://towardsdatascience.com/hyperparameter-tuning-the-random-forest-in-python-using-scikit-learn-28d2aa77dd74)